Swaroop772/Fitness-Tracker/README.md

 The **Personal Fitness Tracker** helps users stay on top of their fitness goals by offering the following features:

-- **Exercise Routine Prediction**: Using a **Linear Regression** model to predict the best exercise routine based on the user's goals, fitness level, and preferences.
+- **Exercise Routine Prediction**: Using a **Random Forest ** model to predict the best exercise routine based on the user's goals, fitness level, and preferences.
 - **Calories Burned Prediction**: By analyzing previous workouts, the system predicts the estimated calories burned for different types of exercises.
 - **Tracking Progress**: Users can input their exercise activities, and the system will keep track of their progress over time.
 - **Streamlit UI**: A simple and interactive user interface built using **Streamlit** for easy interaction with the application.